 How to make sure your vibe-coded project doesn't suck design-wise

-The 20 decisions that separate a project that looks shipped from one that looks like a demo.
+The handful of decisions that separate a project that looks shipped from one that looks like a demo.
 Practical, visual, and opinionated.

-AI coding tools are incredible at generating functional code.
-They're less good at generating considered design.
-The result: a sea of projects that work but look slightly off — too much contrast in the wrong places, font sizes that don't scale, paddings that feel arbitrary.
+AI coding tools are extraordinary at generating functional code.
+They're far weaker at generating considered design.
+The result is everywhere: a sea of projects that work but look slightly off — too much contrast in the wrong places, font sizes that don't scale, paddings that feel arbitrary.

-This checklist covers the decisions that matter most.
-It won't turn you into a designer, but it will stop the common mistakes that make otherwise solid projects look unpolished.
+This won't turn you into a designer.
+But it will stop the specific mistakes that make otherwise solid projects look unfinished.
+The decisions below are the ones with the highest ratio of polish-per-minute — start here, in this order.

 Color and typography

-Most design mistakes come from too many colors and too many font sizes.
-Pick one accent color, define three text shades, and enforce a type scale of four sizes.
-That's the whole system.
-The decision tree below shows the right order to make these calls.
+Most design mistakes trace back to two things: too many colors and too many font sizes.
+The fix is restraint.
+Pick one accent color, define three text shades (primary, body, muted), and enforce a type scale of about four sizes.
+That's the entire system — and a small, consistent system reads as intentional in a way a large, ad-hoc one never will.

 Layout and spacing